bouvet/appsec-owasptop10wrkshp/prez/content/prolog.md

 ## Who are we?

 - Business unit : βiga
-- Recurting cyber security personell
+- Recruting cyber security personell / Devs with security skills
-- Ambition to build capacity for providing application security offerings to teams and customers
+- Build capacity for providing application security services to our customers

 ---

 ## What is - Security Champions

 - Newly started community in Bouvet Rogaland
-- 70+ members
+- 80+ members
-- Aim to train and give tools to it's members to adopt security in their daily work (SSDLC)
+- Aim to train and give tools to it's members to adopt security in their daily work (S-SDLC / DevSecOps)
 - Be the voice of security within their team
   - Not their responsibility!
+  - Teamets sikkerhetssamvittighet ...
-- A safe community there to help
+- A safe community - help / share

 ---